Global19-atlassian-net/targeted-phasing-consensus/README.md

 FRAG_SIZE=6000                          # determined by mean fragment size during prep; 2kbp to 6kbp recommended

 # produce a BED file named capture_probes.bed.targets with the target regions of interest
+# capture_probes.bed, a list of your probe locations, needs to be in your working directory (e.g. ~/phased_data)
 capture2target.py capture_probes.bed $FRAG_SIZE

 # generate shell scripts to phase each region of interest